 Of course, you generally get what you pay for.
 And, that is where many commercial sample libraries come in – same electronic-based styles, but one would hope a higher quality than the beats churned up in countless software drum machines and virtual instruments in home studios across the globe.
 Whether you’re on a desktop or, more recently, a smart phone, beat-making apps are everywhere.
 Where do you think all those free drum loops come from anyway?

 Let’s face it, drum loops are a quick and easy way to get a beat going when you don’t have a drummer at your disposal 24/7.
 But, this you already know.

 But, what about the styles of music that need acoustic drums?
-With real drummers behind them?
+Or, with real drummers behind them?

 Those are a little harder to find (well, the high-quality ones anyway), but are the ones we’ll be talking about today.
 Yes, we’re talking about the kind of drum loops you get when you go to a professional recording studio, set up the drum kit and mics, play around with the drum kit and mics until it sounds good, and hit “record!”
-Yeah, those kinds of drum loops – the ones no one will know are loops and the ones that have so many more benefits than the ones anyone with a mouse or MPC-style sequencer can create (we’re not knocking those, don’t get us wrong – we’re drummers and like to hit things for real is all).
+Yeah, those kinds of drum loops – the ones no one will know are loops.
+They’re also the kind of drum loops that have so many more benefits than the ones anyone with a mouse or MPC-style sequencer can create.
+To be clear, we’re not knocking those, don’t get us wrong.
+We’re drummers and just like to hit things for real is all.

 The resulting study revealed a number of interesting findings – among them, that Madonna is the overall queen of pop, songs are getting longer, louder, dancier and (barely) more energetic, and the optimal number of beats per minute over the past few decades was precisely 119.8.